-After your time in Kathmandu you fly on to Lhasa in Tibet.
+You return to Kathmandu with a day at leisure and then travel on to Tibet.
 On the flight to Lhasa you actually pass between two of the highest mountains in the world, Mount Everest and Mount Kanchenjunga, before landing in Tibet.
 Here on the high Tibetan plateau, the air is thin and the scenery is rather stark but very dramatic and is quite different to either Nepal or Bhutan.
 You will visit some of Tibet's most important historical, religious and cultural sites.
 Firstly you travel east to Tsedang and the 'Valley of the Kings', considered to be the cradle of Tibetan civilization and Tibetan Buddhism.
 You will also travel to one of the most important locations for Tibetan Buddhism at the monastery of Samye before you continue to Lhasa where your first sight of the spectacular Potala will be breathtaking.
 As well as sightseeing in Lhasa you will have time to join pilgrims on a 'kora' around the famous Potala Palace and for a visit to the historic Barkhor market.
+Finally, you return to Kathmandu for the last time, with a further day to enjoy the sights and sounds of this vibrant, exciting city.